-Medical Malpractice and Automobile Negligence – $3.1 Million Recovery
+Driver’s Negligence Followed by Medical Malpractice – $3.1 Million Recovery

-We represented a 51-year old Home Care Provider, who was driving in the course and scope of his employment as a caregiver in San Francisco.
-Our client was struck by a Hummer rented from the Hertz Corporation and driven by a foreign tourist making an illegal turn on a red light.
-He was taken the emergency department of the local hospital by ambulance but at the emergency department, Vernon’s treating physicians’ inadvertently injured his spinal cord rendering him a partial quadriplegic.
-Senior Counsel Mark Fong, Partner Dale Minami and Associate Eunice Yang, handled both the auto accident claim which settled for Hertz’ policy limits of $1 million and later settled the claim against the physicians and the hospital for $2.1 million.
-Our client faced a number of challenges in settling the medical malpractice case.
-First, noneconomic damages were capped at $250,000 due to MICRA.
-His past and future wage loss claim was $252,157.
-Defendants argued plaintiff’s claim for future medical expenses was unrecoverable as a matter of law, as the compensation carrier had agreed to provide John with lifetime medical care and defendants were entitled to introduce this fact to the jury.
-The PI team argued, however, through Plaintiff’s experts in healthcare financial administration, life care planning and workers compensation utilization review, that workers compensation is unlikely to pay for much of the treatment he will need over the next 30 years, leaving him exposed at the time when he will most need care.
-The team settled the medical malpractice case for $2.1 million, recovering his entire wage and the terms of the settlement provides Vernon with the lifetime care that he needs
+We represented a 51-year-old home care provider who was driving in San Francisco in the course of his employment as a caregiver.
+He was struck by a Hummer rented from Hertz Corporation by a foreign tourist who made an illegal turn on a red light.
+Our client was taken by ambulance to San Francisco General Hospital but the surgeons there inadvertently injured his spinal cord and rendered him a partial quadriplegic.
+Mark Fong, Dale Minami, and Eunice Yang handled the auto accident claim against Hertz, which settled for its policy limits of $1 million.
+We then settled the claim against the physicians and hospital for $2.1 million.
+Our client faced a number of challenges in settling his medical malpractice case.
+First, his noneconomic damages for pain and suffering were capped at $250,000 due to California’s medical malpractice laws, known as MICRA.
+The medical defendants also argued that our client’s claim for compensation for his future medical treatment was unrecoverable, as his workers compensation carrier would provide him with lifetime medical care.
+However, our team argued, through the use of experts in the fields of healthcare financial administration, life care planning, and workers compensation, that workers compensation is unlikely to pay for much of the treatment our client will need over the next 30 years, which will leave him without insurance coverage when he will need it most.
+Our team settled the medical malpractice case for $2.1 million, for a total recovery of $3.1 million, which will provide our client with the care he needs over his lifetime.

-Our client, a 33 year-old high school teacher, went to an orthopedic surgeon in San Bernardino County for reconstructive knee surgery on her ACL (anterior cruciate ligament).
-The surgeon negligently drilled through the artery and vein behind her knee, causing her to develop an aneurysm which required vascular surgery to restore the circulation to her leg and foot.
+Our client, a 33-year-old high school teacher, went to an orthopedic surgeon in San Bernardino County for surgery to reconstruct her torn anterior cruciate ligament (ACL).
+The surgeon negligently drilled through the artery and vein behind her knee, causing her to develop an aneurysm which required vascular surgery to restore blood circulation to her leg and foot.
 Our client required three surgeries after the original ACL surgery to restore circulation to her leg.
 Experts testified that our client is likely to require at least one more vascular surgery during her lifetime.
-Mark Fong obtained a $1.2 Million verdict for the client.
+Mark Fong obtained a $1.2 million verdict for the client.

-A 38 year-old janitor visited a podiatrist in Lodi California for painful calluses on the bottoms of her feet.
+A 38-year-old janitor visited a podiatrist in Lodi, California, for painful calluses on the bottoms of her feet.
 The podiatrist performed multiple surgeries to the toes on both of her feet but performed unnecessary surgery on her.
 Mark Fong sued the podiatrist for negligence, misrepresentation, fraud, emotional distress and assault and battery.
-During cross-examination at trial, the podiatrist admitted he told three falsehoods in the medical records regarding the client’s medical condition.
+During cross-examination at trial, the podiatrist admitted he told three falsehoods in his medical records regarding the client’s medical condition.
 The Defendant settled for $750,000 the day before closing arguments at trial.
-Mark Fong represented Plaintiff.
+Mark Fong represented our client.

-Our client had been seeing the Defendant optometrist in Stockton California for 10 years for her eye care.
+Our client had been seeing the defendant optometrist in Stockton, California, for 10 years for her eye care.
 During that time he fitted her for glasses and performed basic screening tests for glaucoma.
-Eight months after her last visit she was diagnosed with glaucoma which required two separate eye surgeries.
-After being notified of a lawsuit, the Defendant altered the client’s medical chart to show he had checked her eyes for glaucoma and her eyes were normal.
-However, the client had obtained a copy of the unaltered medical chart prior to Defendant’s fabrication.
-Plaintiff sued for medical malpractice, fraud, and intentional spoliation of evidence.
+Eight months after her last visit she was diagnosed with glaucoma which required two operations to correct.
+After being notified of a lawsuit, the defendant altered the client’s medical chart to show he checked her eyes for glaucoma and her eyes were normal.
+However, the client had obtained a copy of the unaltered medical chart prior to defendant’s fabrication.
+Our client sued for medical malpractice, fraud, and intentional spoliation of evidence.
 Her case settled before trial for $600,000.
 Mark Fong represented the Plaintiff.

-Seth Rosenberg and Mark Fong represented a 35 year old unemployed security guard who went to the Defendant Medical Center in San Bernardino County with complaints of abdominal pain.
+Our client was a 35-year-old unemployed security guard who went to the defendant medical center in San Bernardino County with complaints of abdominal pain.
 He was admitted to the intensive care unit after being diagnosed with diabetic ketoacidosis.
 The doctor administered an anti-nausea drug, Phenergan, through an IV.
 Immediately after injection, the client suffered a stroke, and a MRI showed he had suffered a brain injury.
-The client alleged the Phenegran had been erroneously injected into his artery, rather than his vein, causing the stroke.
-The client sued the County and the Medical Center for medical malpractice.
-Seth Rosenberg and Mark Fong represented the Plaintiff and obtained a $490,000 settlement for him.
+The client alleged the Phenergan had been erroneously injected into his artery, rather than his vein, causing the stroke.
+The client sued the county and the medical center for medical malpractice.
+Mark Fong and Seth Rosenberg represented the Plaintiff, and obtained a $490,000 settlement for him.